Soft-TechSolutions/OnCrash/README.md

 * This will not catch native errors.
 * There is no guarantee that this will work on every device.
 * This library will not make you toast for breakfast :)

-## Contributing & license

-Any contribution in order to make this library better will be welcome!

-The library is licensed under the [Apache License 2.0](https://github.com/Ereza/CustomActivityOnCrash/blob/master/LICENSE).

-The bug image used in the default error activity is licensed under CC-BY by Riff: https://www.sketchport.com/drawing/6119265933459456/lady-bug
-If you use the image in your app, don't forget to mention that!